Watch Candace Cameron Bure crash our interview with her daughter

 “Most of the time, if we’re doing anything, it’s at home, we like to go to the pool, tan, barbecue,” Natasha said.

-Natasha, who once competed on “The Voice,” bears a strong resemblance to her mom, who says they share a similar sense of style.
+Natasha, who once competed on “The Voice,” bears a strong resemblance to her mom, who said they share a similar sense of style.

 “We have a lot of the same taste but I’m older so I’m not going to be able to wear all the things (Natasha) can wear,” she said.